 The college is very sensitive towards the keeping of rare books in well maintained and safe way.
 These books are not only assets of the library but of society and nation.
 The college spends considerable amount on maintaining these rare books .
 The librarian of the college is instructed to look after these rare books personally.
-In the jurisdiction of affiliating university the sanskrit department of the college is recognized for the collection of rare books in sanskrit.
-There fore the library of the college has huge list of rare books and refferences in sanskrit.
+In the jurisdiction of affiliating university the sanskrit department of the college is recognized for the collection of rare books and refferences in sanskrit.
 Some of the rare books in sanskrit in the college library are out of publication today . scholars and researchers across the state come to refer these books.